EnzymeFunctionInitiative/EST/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~

 After downloading the EFI source code, Nextflow version 24.04.4 must be
 installed.
-It is important to note that version 24.04 is required.
-If this
+It is important to note that version 24.04 is specifically
-version is not available on the system, then a standard user can install
+required.
+If this version is not available on the system, then a standard Linux
-Nextflow by following these steps:
+user can install Nextflow by following these steps:

 1. Download the all-in-one Nextflow program at
    https://github.com/nextflow-io/nextflow/releases/download/v24.04.4/nextflow-24.04.4-all.